 About

-Joseph enlisted in the United States Navy in 1936; he held the rank of Radioman Second Class.
-Joseph attended the seventeen-week communications service "Class A" school.
+Joseph reenlisted in the United States Navy in 1936.
+He attended the seventeen-week communications service "Class A" school.
 After he graduated, he was transferred to the USS Yorktown (CV-5).
-The USS Yorktown was an aircraft carrier and was damaged during the Battle of the Coral Sea.
-She had to dock in Pearl Harbor on May 27, 1942, to be repaired.
-USS Yorktown left Pearl Harbor on May 30, 1942.
-The ship steamed toward a point northeast of Midway called "Point Luck".
-On June 4, 1942, they were attacked by the Japanese.
+The USS Yorktown was an aircraft carrier and was damaged during the Battle of the Coral Sea; she had to dock in Pearl Harbor on May 27, 1942, to be repaired.
+The USS Yorktown left Pearl Harbor on May 30, 1942.
+The ship steamed toward a point northeast of Midway called "Point Luck," and on June 4, 1942, they were attacked by the Japanese.
 Joseph was Lieutenant Adams Radioman-Gunner on a SBD that took off from the USS Yorktown.
-Joseph and Lieutenant Adams were seen entering a cloud formation but were never seen again.
+He and Lieutenant Adams were seen entering a cloud formation but were never seen again.
 Three days later, on June 7, 1942, the USS Yorktown was torpedoed and sunk.
-He is remembered at the National Memorial Cemetery of the Pacific, Hawaii.
+He is remembered at the Honolulu Memorial, Courts of the Missing in Hawaii.
 Joseph’s wife remained a widow for seventy-four years, and her stone reads "With God and Her Sailor Now".

 Sources: The Schenectady Gazette, Find A Grave, Ancestry